mjgs/eleventy-agile-blog/README.md

 # eleventy-agile-blog

-Another minimal blog template using [Eleventy](https://github.com/11ty/eleventy), this one implements a simple agile development workflow so you can get stuff done.
+A minimal blog template using [Eleventy](https://github.com/11ty/eleventy), this one implements a simple agile development workflow so you can get stuff done.

 ## Description